 How to Get a Closed Account off Your Credit Report

-Many people close credit accounts they no longer want, thinking that the account will automatically be removed from their credit report.
-Unfortunately, that's not the case.
-The law allows credit bureaus to include all accurate and timely information on your credit report.
+Many people close credit accounts they no longer want, thinking that doing to removes the account from their credit report.
+The Fair Credit Report Act—the law that guides credit reporting—allows credit bureaus to include all accurate and timely information on your credit report.
 Information can only be removed from your credit report if it's inaccurate, outdated, or the creditor agrees to remove it.

 What Happens When You Close an Account?

-When you close an account, it's no longer available for new transactions.
-You're still required to pay off any balance you still have due.
+When you close an account, it's no longer available for new transactions, but you're still required to pay off any balance you still have due by paying at least the minimum due each month by the due date

 Removing Closed Accounts From Your Credit Report

-Removing a closed account from your credit report isn't always easy, and you can only remove them from your credit report in certain situations.
+Removing a closed account from your credit report isn't always easy, and is only possible in certain situations.

 Having a credit account reported as closed (when it's actually open) could be hurting your credit score, especially if the credit card has a balance.
 You can dispute any other inaccurate information regarding the closed account, like payments that were reported as late that were actually paid on time.